-Terms and abbreviations

-- Aneurysm Defined as a diameter 1.5x the normal arterial diameter. - Angioplasty A procedure that utilizes a catheter with a balloon that is inflated to enlarge a stenotic area. - Ankle-Brachial Index (ABI) Ratio of the systolic blood pressure (SBP) measured at the ankle to the brachial SBP. - Atherectomy A procedure that utilizes a catheter with a sharp blade or laser on the end of the catheter to remove plaque from a blood vessel. - Crescendo TIA Multiple recurrent episodes of TIA over hours to days. - Critical limb ischemia Severe stenosis or occlusion in the vessels supplying the lower extremity such that limb loss will result without treatment.
-Symptoms of critical limb ischemia in the lower extremities include non-healing wounds, gangrene and ischemic rest pain. - Dissection Disruption of the media layer of the aorta with bleeding within and along the wall of the aorta. - Graft Fabric material used to replace a segment of an artery or bypass an occluded segment of artery. - High-grade stenosis A high grade stenosis is defined as a stenosis limiting flow by at least 50% or greater. - Ischemic rest pain Pain arises from severe arterial occlusive disease in the lower extremities such that the patient experiences pain in the distal aspect of the foot and toes while the limb is in the supine position as would occur with sleep.
-The pain is relieved with the limb in the dependent position or "dangling from the bed" as the limb is depending on gravity to assist with perfusion. - NASCET North American Symptomatic Carotid Endarterectomy Trial - Pseudo-aneurysm Outpouching of blood resulting from disruption of the arterial wall with extravasation of blood contained by periarterial connective tissue and not by the arterial wall layers. - PTA Percutaneous transluminal angioplasty. - Spider veins Enlarged, tortuous veins that are usually distributed in a web like cluster.
-These veins are typically <3mm in diameter. - Stent A metal scaffold placed inside the artery to maintain patency. - Stent-graft A metal scaffold covered by fabric material placed inside an artery. - Symptomatic carotid stenosis Characterized by either a transient ischemic attack or cerebrovascular accident that is in the distribution of known severe carotid stenosis, e.g. transient right sided upper and lower extremity paralysis in the setting of 70% left internal carotid artery stenosis. - Symptomatic aneurysm Unrelenting non-positional back pain in the setting of a known abdominal or thoracic aortic aneurysm.
-Patients with a symptomatic aneurysm may or may not have evidence of a free or contained rupture.
-The presence of symptoms indicate impending rupture.
+Terms and abbreviations Aneurysm Defined as a diameter 1.5x the normal arterial diameter.
+Angioplasty A procedure that utilizes a catheter with a balloon that is inflated to enlarge a stenotic area.
+Ankle-Brachial Index (ABI) Ratio of the systolic blood pressure (SBP) measured at the ankle to the brachial (arm) SBP.
+Atherectomy A procedure that utilizes a catheter with a sharp blade or laser on the end of the catheter to remove plaque from a blood vessel.
+Crescendo TIA Multiple recurrent episodes of TIA over hours to days.
+Critical limb ischemia Severe stenosis or occlusion in the vessels supplying the lower extremity such that limb loss will result without treatment.
+Symptoms of critical limb ischemia in the lower extremities include non-healing wounds, gangrene and ischemic rest pain.
+Dissection Disruption of the media layer of the aorta with bleeding within and along the wall of the aorta.
+Graft Synthetic material used to replace or repair a segment of a artery or bypass an occluded segment of artery.
+High-grade stenosis A high grade stenosis is defined as at least a 50% narrowing of an artery.
+Ischemic rest pain Pain arises from severe arterial occlusive disease in the lower extremities such that the patient experiences pain in the distal aspect of the foot and toes while the limb is in the supine position as would occur with sleep.
+The pain is relieved with the limb in the dependent position or "dangling from the bed" as the limb is depending on gravity to assist with perfusion.